DavesThinkTank/Flash-Gordon-2024/README.md

 * Under "Releases", click on "Latest".
 * Click on each file to download.
-* Place all files in a folder named: FG2024p10
+* Place all files in a folder named: FG2024p11
 * Download Arduino’s IDE (Integrated Development Environment).
 (And pay them a few bucks!)
-* Find FG2024p10.ino in your FG2024p10 folder, and open it with the Arduino IDE.
+* Find FG2024p11.ino in your FG2024p11 folder, and open it with the Arduino IDE.
 Compile and upload to an Arduino Mega 2560 microcontroller.
 * Attach the Arduino 2560 microcontroller, as part of the daughter card from above, to the J5 connector of your Flash Gordon pinball's MPU board.
 * Unzip the sound files and transfer them to the micro SD card on your Geeteoh, if you have one (if you don't have one, buy one!)

 ### Operator game adjustments
-This section is at the top of the FG2024p10.ino file, and groups some variables that the operator may want to adjust.
+This section is at the top of the FG2024p11.ino file, and groups some variables that the operator may want to adjust.
 Note, there are very few of these left as most have been converted to self-test game settings.

 ### Adjustments on first startup
 Score award thresholds and other game settings can be set in self-test / audit (see below).
 Be sure to review these as they may have defaulted to zero.
 See the included manual for a complete description of all settings.

 ### How to operate self-test / audit / game settings
 - Inner coin door button: Enters self-test / audit mode and advances through sections
 - Outer coin door game button: Can be used to control and direct some tests.
-See the included file FlashGordon2024-10manual.docx for a full explanation of the self-tests and game settings available.
+See the included file FlashGordon2024-11manual.docx for a full explanation of the self-tests and game settings available.
 - Coin 3 inner door switch: Some tests require the use of the right-most coin drop switch to modify or move between values.
 See the included manual for more information.
 - Slam switch: The slam switch is located on the inside of the game door.
 It can be used to end a self-test session without going through all the tests.
 See the manual for more information.

 ### Version History
+### Version 2024.11 by Dave's Think Tank

+Additions and changes in this version:

+- Solenoid test modified to show any switches activated by vibration from firing solenoids.

+Modified Rules:

+- The original rule was that the X2 and X3 bonuses could only be won once per ball.
+By setting self-test entry #25 (OriginalRules) to 1, this rule is maintained.
+Or, by setting it to 0, the X2 and X3 bonuses will be reset after the 15-second timer is complete, to be won all over again.
+- Self-test #25 (Original Rules) also affects the collection of mini-bonus at the upper-level target, and super-bonus in the shooter lane.
+Under original rules, after these bonuses were collected, they were set to zero and had to be earned again.
+Under new rules these bonuses can be collected repeatedly, until finally collected and reset to zero in the outhole.
+- In the 2021 version, if you hit the left-side targets but missed the 15-seconds to hit the lower-level, right-side targets for 50,000 points, you had to hit the left-side targets all over again.
+I thought this was overly punitive, but instead of just removing it, I compromised by saying you would get zero points when you ultimately did hit the right targets.
+But then I thought, "Why am I compromising?
+It's my game now!".
+So under these circumstances, if you hit the right side target after 15 seconds, missing the 50,000 points, you will still get 10,000 points.
+- Standard number of wizard goal targets changed from 16 to 11.

+Bug Fixes:

+- Up/down kicker delayed 500ms when activated during attract mode, to give ball time to settle.
+- Match has a four-second delay at the end to allow matching digits to flash.
+But if there is no match, it was still waiting four seconds to enter attract mode.
+Delay removed if there is no match.
+- Skill Shot mode ends when you hit something on the upper playfield.
+Why not the lower playfield?
+I always wondered if this was a bug or a feature, as it seemed deliberate.
+However, I've now decided, it is a bug.
+Skill Shot mode will now end when you hit any switch on the playfield, upper or lower level.
+- if you add a player and the number of credits decreases below the maximum credits, the coin lockout mechanism is now turned off to allow you to spend more money.
+- Two BSOS solenoid functions are used in the program, but only one was included in the debounce changes for the previous version. both are included now.
+- The new solenoid / switch test indicated the 4-drop-target bank was setting off the wood beast switch.
+Used Debounce structures and ResetHitFix() to resolve.
+- A longstanding issue, where leaving self-test using the self-test button would sometimes take you straight back into self-test, has been resolved.
+- Player 1 would be blank for a couple seconds at beginning of game. fixed.

-Version 2024.10 by Dave's Think Tank
+### Version 2024.10 (2024/11/06, by Dave's Think Tank)

 Additions and changes in this version: